microsoft/SchemaGenerator/README.md

 * Integration between C# code and TypeScript UI.
 * Source controlled database schema, automatically generated at compile-time, for understanding necessary database migration steps.

-# Usage
+# Algorithm and Usage

-Extended with a set of root types, it scans relevant assemblies to understand what types are serializable:
+Extended with a set of root types, the generator scans relevant assemblies to understand what types are serializable:
 * Serializable fields and properties of other serializable types.
 * Base classes and derived classes of serializable types.

-It can be extended by any serialization logic that can be inferred by the MemberInfo itself, for example:
+It can be extended to support any serialization logic that can be inferred by the MemberInfo itself, for example:
 * An attribute that represents serializability.
 * A set of rules on the access modifiers of the field or property.

-Extended by a Generate method, it can output any desired schema format: Json, Protobuf, TypeScript modules, Java classes, etc.
+Extended with a Generate method, it can output any desired schema format: Json, Protobuf, TypeScript modules, Java classes, etc.

 # Roadmap